Driftless Area: Ecosystem

 The Driftless Area contains more than half of the world's algific talus slopes, a type of small, isolated ecosystem.
 These refugia create cool summer and fall microclimates that host species usually found further north.
 They contain at least one endangered species, the Iowa Pleistocene Snail, and a threatened plant, the Northern monkshood.
 The Driftless Area National Wildlife Refuge was primarily carved out of the Upper Mississippi River National Wildlife and Fish Refuge to protect these species and their associated ecosystems.

 Isolated relic stands of pines and associated northern vegetation are found in some locations where algific talus slopes exist.
 These trees survive in the cooler microclimate at these locations outside of their range further north.

-A noteworthy annual event is the rising of fishflies, a kind of mayfly endemic to the Mississippi valley in the region.
-These are aquatic insects attracted to light, which rise by the millions as adults to mate, only to die within hours.
+A noteworthy annual event is the rising of mayflies in the region.
+These are aquatic insects attracted to light which rise by the millions as adults to mate.

 Wildlife is abundant with opportunities for hunting whitetail deer and wild turkey.
 Fishing, particularly for brown trout, brook trout, and rainbow trout in tributaries, and species such as channel catfish in the Mississippi is available, with ice fishing in winter.

 Other characteristics

 The Driftless Area is part of the Mississippi Flyway.
 Many birds fly over the river in large flocks, going north in spring and south in autumn.
+Bald eagles also frequent the skies high above the banks of the Mississippi.

 There are very few natural lakes in the region.
 They are in adjoining areas of glacial till, drift, and in moraines; the region is extraordinarily well drained, and there is rarely a place where even a pond can naturally form.
 There are also very few dams because the valley walls and floors are very often fissured or crumbly, or very porous, providing poor anchors for a dam and making it difficult to keep any kind of reservoir appropriately filled.
 There are no real waterfalls, but some very strong springs bear the name.

 A modern, man-made characteristic is the comparatively twisty nature of highways in the region, as in Kentucky, in contrast to the usually rigid east-west/north-south alignment elsewhere in the Midwest.
 Here, the roads switchback up stream valleys or travel over ridge tops.
 U.S. Highway 20 through the Driftless, and particularly in Illinois, is a good example.